National Youth (Italy): Political positions

 On its official web page, National Youth states that it believes in the primacy of the spirit over matter and in the Christian roots of Europe (being Eurosceptic and against the Maastricht Treaty), and it is opposed to abortion.
 It says that it is in favour of meritocracy but also social justice.
 National Youth supports the overcoming of the dichotomy between the political left and right in favour of the national interest.
 The movement also carries out campaigns related to schools, university, and youth employment.

-National Youth engaged in political campaigns related to the social right; it conducted campaigns and demonstrations in opposition to dismissals facilitated by the Workers' Statute reform, and to modifications to wealth calculation methods.
+National Youth engaged in political campaigns related to the radical right and social right; it conducted campaigns and demonstrations in opposition to dismissals facilitated by the Workers' Statute reform, and to modifications to wealth calculation methods.
 The organization also engaged in political campaigns and statements in support to the preservation of Italian and Christian identity, traditions and roots: it supported the exhibition of the Nativity scene in schools, against same-sex parenting, drug liberalization and consummation, and against illegal immigration.
 Keeping in line with other Italian right-wing and far-right youth organizations, National Youth claims political and moral links with the Italian Youth Front and with its activists who were murdered during the Years of Lead.